What is the meaning of discovery monocrystalline silicon made by Czochralski?

 Some scientists were able to combine silicon and graphene, in particular in the domain of radiation detector.
 They were able to combine graphene light detectors with standard silicon chip.

-But, the super-conductivity and transparency of graphene, could make it the ideal candidate to produce super-efficient solar cells: it does not stop incoming light rays and allows electricity to move fast through its carbon atom lattice.
+The super-conductivity and transparency of graphene, could make it the ideal candidate to produce super-efficient solar cells: it does not stop incoming light rays and allows electricity to move fast through its carbon atom lattice.

 This was achieved by growing graphene on a copper foil, then moving it to a glass substrate and coating it with a silicon film.
 Measurements showed that silicon-coated graphene has a power conducting capacity 30 times higher than traditional materials.
 This is an important achievement that, however, still requires lots of efforts.